Abdullah Maroofi: Early life and education

 Abdullah Maroofi was born in 1967 (1386 AH) in Pura Maroof, Azamgarh District (now Mau District) in Uttar Pradesh.
 His uncle, Zainul Abideen Azami, was the former supervisor of Mazhir Uloom Jadeed's Hadith department.

 He received his initial education in Madrasah Ishā'at-ul-Uloom Purah Maroof.
 After that he continued his Arabic education from Arabic I to Arabic IV under the guidance of Zainul Abideen Azami in Madrasatul Islah, Sarai Mir, Azamgarh between 1978 (1398 AH) and 1982 (1402 AH).

 In 1982 (1402 AH), he enrolled in Darul Uloom Deoband on the advice of Azami and was admitted to Arabic Fifth, and in 1986 (1406 AH), he graduated from there.
 In 1987, he completed the Ifta course at Darul Uloom Deoband.

 His hadith teachers included Naseer Ahmad Khan, Abdul Haq Azmi, Nematullah Azami, Qamaruddin Ahmad Gorakhpuri, Saeed Ahmad Palanpuri, Arshad Madani, Mirajul Haq Deobandi, Muhammad Hussain Bihari, Zubair Ahmad Deobandi, Abdul Khaliq Madrasi, and Riyasat Ali Zafar Bijnori.

-He received permission (Ijazah) in Hadith from Yunus Jaunpuri, Ashiq Ilahi Bulandshahri, Zaindul Abideen Azmi, and Ahmad Hasan Tonki.
+He received permission (Ijazah) in Hadith from Yunus Jaunpuri, Ashiq Ilahi Bulandshahri, Zainul Abideen Azmi, and Ahmad Hasan Tonki.